What Is the Right Time to Buy a Private Jet?

 When purchasing an aircraft there are 5 types of jets to choose.
 The classification is determined by nautical mile range and passenger-carrying capacity:

-• Which aircraft is right for you?
+Which aircraft is right for you?
 That depends on:

 For example, if you usually do shorter local trips between 100-600 miles, a turbo-prop jet is a good fit.
 But if you expect regular company of 11 or more and longer distances, then you better look into a heavy size jet.
-Considerations if you are buying a jet for commercial or chartering include:

 If you’re serious about buying a jet, becoming a jet expert overnight and purchasing alone can be a risky endeavor.
 Working with an aircraft management company or a buying consultant will ensure you make the right decision for your needs.
 A management company will also be able to help with chartering after your purchase.